-I am a PhD student in Applied Linguistics and a visiting lecturer in Academic Writing and Study Skills at the University of Greenwich.
-During the summer, I work as a Pre-sessionals tutor for the University of Westminster.
+I am a PhD student in Applied Linguistics and a visiting lecturer in Applied Linguistics, Academic Writing and Study Skills at the University of Greenwich.
+I also lecture in Academic English for Postgraduate students and as a Pre-sessionals tutor for the University of Westminster.
 I specialise in Second Language Processing, the role of Individual Differences in Second Language Acquisition and eye-tracking.
 I am still finding my feet in the world of academia and aspiring to be an ambassador for young women in academic research.

 My interests extend to teaching foreign languages and language pedagogy.
 As a CELTA trained teacher, I am interested in curriculum development and I am currently working on material development in ELT classrooms.
 With continuing interest in the world of ELT, I am attempting to complete my DELTA on the side of my PhD.